Frequently-Asked Questions

 PAVA is a multidisciplinary, member-driven organization comprised of voice professionals from numerous voice-related disciplines including Acting and Speaking Voice Habilitation, Choral Conducting, Laryngology, Manual Therapy and Bodywork, Music Education, Performance, Singing Voice Habilitation, Speech-Language Pathology, Vocal Coaching and Music Directing, Voice Science, and Vocology Research.
 PAVA serves to bridge these disciplines toward the common goal of understanding all aspects of vocalization.
 Below are some frequently asked questions to help members better understand the development of the PAVA Recognized Vocologist (PAVA-RV) designation.

-1. Why is PAVA developing a recognition for Vocologists?
+1. What is the purpose of PAVA Recognition for Vocologists?

-The purpose of the PAVA Recognition is to acknowledge professional engagement, experience, and knowledge across all vocology disciplines.
+The purpose of PAVA Recognition is to acknowledge professional engagement, experience, and knowledge across all Vocology disciplines.

 2. What is the process for becoming a PAVA-RV?

-The PAVA-RV process will include a hybrid application that assesses:
+The PAVA-RV process includes a hybrid application that assesses:

-• an applicant’s established professional experience and expertise in an array of vocology areas
+• professional experience and expertise in an array of vocology areas

-All applicants, regardless of background/education/experience, will be required to follow the same process to ensure consistency and integrity of the recognition process.
+All applicants, regardless of background/education/experience, are required to follow the same process to ensure consistency and integrity of the recognition process.

 3. Can anyone become a PAVA-Recognized Vocologist?